-The More Data bit of the individually addressed data or bufferable management frame using delivery-enabled ACs and destined for that STA indicates that more BUs are buffered for the delivery-enabled ACs.
-The More Data bit equal to 1 in data or bufferable management frames using nondelivery-enabled ACs and destined for that STA indicates that more BUs are buffered for the nondelivery-enabled ACs.
+The More Data bit of the individually addressed BUs transmitted using delivery-enabled ACs and destined for that STA indicates that more BUs are buffered for the delivery-enabled ACs.
+The More Data bit equal to 1 in BUs transmitted using nondelivery-enabled ACs and destined for that STA indicates that more BUs are buffered for the nondelivery-enabled ACs.
 For all frames except for the final frame of the SP, the EOSP subfield of the QoS Control field of the QoS data frame shall be set to 0 to indicate the continuation of the SP.
 An AP may also set the More Data bit to 1 in a QoS +CF-Ack frame in response to a QoS data frame to indicate that it has one or more pending BUs buffered for the target STA identified by the RA in the QoS +CF-Ack frame.
 If the QoS data frame is using a delivery-enabled AC, the More Data bit in the QoS +CF-Ack frame indicates more BUs for all delivery-enabled ACs.
 If the QoS data frame is not using a delivery-enabled AC, the More Data bit in the QoS +CF-Ack frame indicates more BUs for all ACs that are not delivery-enabled.

 The AP considers an APSD STA to be in Awake state after it has sent a QoS +CF-Ack frame, with the EOSP subfield in the QoS Control field equal to 0, to the APSD STA.
 If necessary, the AP may generate an extra QoS Null frame, with the EOSP set to 1.
 When the AP has transmitted an individually addressed frame to the STA with the EOSP subfield set to 1 during the SP except for retransmissions of that frame, the AP shall not transmit any more frames to that STA using this mechanism until the next SP.
 The AP shall set the EOSP subfield to 1 to indicate the end of the SP in APSD.